ivan-guerra/programmador.com/content/posts/gpio-driven-synchronization.md

 Speaking of GPIO configuration, many of the pins on the BBB support multiple functions.
 Chapter 6 of the book "Exploring BeagleBone"[^2] gives nice coverage of how to configure the GPIOs on the BBB.
-I made sure that `P9_15` and `P9_23` were unallocated pins configured as GPIO (mux mode 7) with internal pull down resistors enabled. **If you choose to use different pins, make sure they are configured correctly before powering the circuit!**
+I made sure that `P9_15` and `P9_23` were unallocated pins configured as GPIO with internal pull down resistors enabled (mux mode 7). **If you choose to use different pins, make sure they are configured correctly before powering the circuit!**

 ## Doing Things Real-time